scottenriquez/aws-reinvent-2020-samples/README.md

 All of this made it seamless to deploy a container-based Lambda function with the same ease as `zip`-based ones.
 I haven't had the opportunity to do performance testing yet, but per [/u/julianwood](https://www.reddit.com/r/aws/comments/k4p5dc/new_for_aws_lambda_container_image_support/geb5o18?utm_source=share&utm_medium=web2x&context=3) from the Lambda team, it should be equivalent.

-> Performance is on-par with `zip` functions.
-We don't use Fargate; this is pure Lambda.
-We optimize the image when the function is created and cache the layers so the start-up time is pretty much the same as `zip` functions.
+> Performance is on par with `zip` functions.
+We don't use Fargate.
+This is pure Lambda.
+We optimize the image when the function is created and cache the layers, so the startup time is pretty much the same as `zip` functions.

-A fully-functional example can be found in this [GitHub repository](https://github.com/scottenriquez/aws-reinvent-2020-samples).
+A fully-functional example can be found in this [GitHub repository](https://github.com/scottenriquez/aws-reinvent-2020-samples/tree/main/sam-app-container-support).

 ## Introducing AWS Proton
 > AWS Proton is the first fully managed application deployment service for container and serverless applications.
 Platform engineering teams can use Proton to connect and coordinate all the different tools needed for infrastructure provisioning, code deployments, monitoring, and updates.

 During the announcement video, I wasn’t sure what the relationship between Proton and existing DevOps tools like CloudFormation and CodePipeline would be or even who the target audience is.
 To answer these questions, it makes sense to describe the problem that AWS is aiming to solve.

-Per the [Containers from the Couch stream](https://www.youtube.com/watch?v=DZJ8F6lKFuA), AWS understands that not all teams are able to staff with the requisite expertise on a single team (i.e., one team with software engineers, DevOps engineers, etc.).
+Per the [Containers from the Couch stream](https://www.youtube.com/watch?v=DZJ8F6lKFuA), AWS understands that not all teams are able to staff with the requisite expertise on a single team (i.e., one team with software engineers, DevOps engineers, security, etc.).
 To mitigate this, companies often create leveraged teams to provide a specific set of services to other groups (i.e., a centralized platform team that serves multiple development teams).
-Leveraged teams have their own set of problems, including becoming a resource bottleneck, lack of adequate knowledge sharing mechanisms, and the inability to define and enforce standards.
+Leveraged teams have their own set of problems, including becoming resource bottlenecks, lack of adequate knowledge sharing mechanisms, and the inability to define and enforce standards.

 Proton aims to bridge this gap by offering tooling to standardize environments and services in templates across an organization.
 It also supports versioning so that environments and services are appropriately maintained.
 The expectation is that centralized platform teams can support these templates instead of individual solutions with heavily nuanced CloudFormation templates and DevOps pipelines.
 In Proton, environments are defined as sets of shared resources that individual services are deployed into.
 At this time, it’s not possible to deploy services without environments.
 The configurations for environments and services are intended to be utilized throughout the organization (although cross-account sharing isn’t available yet).
 Changes to templates are published as major and minor versions that are applied to individual instances.
 Unfortunately, auto-updates are not yet available.
 Schemas are used within these templates to define inputs for consumers.